 Another unique collection inspired by vintage aesthetics is the Rado Ceramica, a line of square-shaped watches for both men and women.
-These have been updated with a contemporary design and technology, made unique with strong lines and curved silhouette.
+These have been updated with a contemporary design and technology, made unique with strong lines and curved silhouettes.

-Most of the watches in this collection are unisex, such as this one, which has a sapphire crystal, a high tech ceramic case and bracelet, and a date window at 3 o’clock.
+Most of the watches in this collection are unisex, such as this one, which has a sapphire crystal, a high-tech ceramic case and bracelet, and a date window at 3 o’clock.
 These are also water-resistant to 50m, so it could only take minor splashes of water.

 The regular Ceramica costs around $2,100, while models that have diamonds range from $2,250 to $3,000 (such as this one, which has 12 diamonds).